From happy customers

 Things to know before booking Villa d’Este tickets

-• Skip-the-lines, save an hour: Villa d’Este experiences long, unpredictable ticket lines, especially during peak seasons due to its popularity.
-Pre-booking your ticket lets you skip the ticketing queue, lasting around 30-60 minutes.
-You should book at least a week in advance to secure a spot.
+Booking window & demand: Villa d’Este experiences long, unpredictable ticket lines during peak seasons due to its popularity.
+Pre-booking lets you skip the ticketing queue, which can last 30–60 minutes.
+Booking at least a week in advance is recommended to secure availability.

-• Day trip from Rome: For travelers from Rome, Villa d’Este and Hadrian’s Villa make a perfect day trip.
-You get round-trip AC bus transfers, including transport between villas, and a driver taking care of logistics, ensuring a seamless experience.
-Time is included for lunch in Tivoli, though meals are not part of the ticket.
+• Day trip from Rome (transfers): Includes round-trip AC bus transfers, transport between both villas, and a driver managing logistics.
+Time is allocated for lunch in Tivoli; meals are not included.

-• Accessibility note: Both villas are accessible to visitors with reduced mobility, with ramps and adapted pathways in key areas of the gardens and apartments.
-Check specific accessibility details on-site or in advance for full coverage.
+• Reduced mobility access: Both villas offer ramps and adapted pathways in key areas of the gardens and apartments.
+Visitors should check specific accessibility coverage in advance or on-site.

 Explore Villa d’Este